-Free and reduced applications should be submitted before school begins to ensure proper benefits are applied to your account.
-A letter explaining your benefits will be sent to you by mail.
-If you do not receive a letter confirming your benefit eligibility status, please contact:
+A letter explaining your SNAP benefits will be sent to you by email.
+If you do not receive a letter confirming your SNAP benefit eligibility status, please contact:

 freeandreduced@nclack.k12.or.us

-- Families qualifying for SNAP, TANF, or FDPIR benefits and receive a NCSD Direct Certification approval letter to complete a meal application.
+- Families qualifying for SNAP, TANF, or FDPIR benefits receive a NCSD Direct Certification approval letter.
 If a confirmation letter is not received or students are missing in the notification, please call the North Clackamas School District Helpline at 503.353.6034 or email freeandreduced@nclack.k12.or.us

 Access to Meals